Neonatal Intensive Care Unit

 Saint Vincent Hospital in Erie provides expert care for the tiniest, most vulnerable patients in its state-of-the-art Neonatal Intensive Care Unit.
 Infants from surrounding communities are safely transported by Saint Vincent’s highly experienced neonatal transfer team.

 In addition, two AHN hospitals have Level II nurseries, designed for infants with medical needs who are not critically ill.

 Forbes Hospital has had a Level II nursery -- for infants with medical needs -- since its opening in 1978.

-Jefferson Hospital, which will open its Women and Infants Center in November 2014, will also have a Level II nursery that is supported by a neonatologist from the West Penn Hospital team.
+Jefferson Hospital, opened its Women and Infants Center in November 2014, and also has a Level II nursery that is supported by a neonatologist from the West Penn Hospital team.

 For more information on neonatal care at AHN, call:

 We know that relatives and friends are concerned about your baby too, but for confidentiality reasons, information will be given to parents only.
 Please identify yourself as a parent when you call; you will be asked for the number on your wristband you receive when you are admitted to the hospital for delivery.

 Find out more about this specialty at a location near you.